kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 > The Kaltura Player library can also be used inside Native Android and Native iOS applications using the respective Player SDK.
 See the Kaltura Player Mobile SDK docs for more information about using the Kaltura Player in native mobile apps.

 ### Kaltura Player Embed API Methods
+To get started
-To get started, include the JavaScript tag to load the Kaltura Player library:
+1. Include the JavaScript tag to load the Kaltura Player library.
-Substitute these tokens:
+2. Substitute these tokens:

   * {partner_id} - your Kaltura partner id (retrieved from KMC>Settings tab)
   * {uiconf_id} - the desired Kaltura player id  (retrieved from KMC>Studio tab)

 ```html
 <script src="//cdnapisec.kaltura.com/p/{partner_id}/sp/{partnerId}00/embedIframeJs/uiconf_id/{uiconf_id}/partner_id/{partnerId}"></script>
 ```
 After you have included the Kaltura Player library, the following kWidget API embed methods will be available:

 * `kWidget.embed(targetId, settings)`: The most commonly used JavaScript embed method, upon DOM load, the Kaltura Player will be rendered against the div whose ID was provided in `targetId`.